exploratory-io/book/tutorials/flight3.md

 ![](images/flight-setdiff.png)

-That means, either of the data sets is not complete by itself to satisfy the 'airline_delay_2015_1' data, and this is why we were better off combining the two data sets with ```union()``` command before the join.
+That means, either of the data frames is not complete by itself to satisfy the 'airline_delay_2015_1' data, and this is why we were better off combining the two data frames with ```union()``` command before the join.